 On the Job Hvac Training for Beginners

-They more than likely also won’t teach you that you must check all replaceable parts such as condensing coils and compressors upon arrival.
+Hvac programs and courses, more than likely also won’t teach you that you must check all replaceable parts such as condensing coils and compressors upon arrival.
 That you need to make sure they are actually the parts you ordered before you haul them up a 24ft extension ladder to the roof and then realize you have the wrong parts.
 You are going to make several mistakes in your career as an hvac technician.
 Some may be costly, some may be dangerous.
 You need to learn from these.
 Make the mistake once and don’t make it again, learn from it.

-Choosing Your Profession
+Choosing Your HVAC Job Profession

 There are several types of professions that you can pursue once you become HVAC certified.
 I am going to list them in importance on which you should pursue first.
 This is STRICTLY my opinion as I have spent over a decade in the field.
 There are maintenance technicians, service technicians, installers, factory workers such as sheet metal specialists, system engineers, and equipment engineers/manufacturers.
+If I left some professions out, then sorry, let me know in a comment.

 - checking refrigerant levels to ensure system is enclosed/leak free